crypto-org-chain/chain-docs/docs/wallets/desktop_wallet.md

 - Undelegate from a validator.

 ### 3.1 - Delegate to a validator
-- **Step 1** - To begin staking, please direct to "*Delegate Funds*" under the Staking option.
-You can choose one of the active validators that you would like to delegate to:
+- **Step 1** - To begin staking, go to "*Staking*" page and direct to the second tab "*Delegate Funds*".
+You can choose one of the active validators that you would like to delegate to, and enter the delegation amount.
         <img src="./assets/desktop_wallet/3-1-1-1.png" />
 You can input the validator’s information either by:
     - Clicking the list button under "*Validator address*", and selecting your preferred validators.